Shadow Of The Conqueror Pdf Download

 As far as first novels go, it's not that bad.
 But I can only recommend it to those who are interested in the concept of the protagonist or people who really want fantasy in a slightly-modern setting.

-He explains how the magic works before even showing the magic!
+...moreHe explains how the magic works before even showing the magic!
 Show me what it can do.
 Get me curious.
 Tease me.
 And only then tell me how it works.
 Or don't.
 I really don't need to know how something works if I know what it does.
 But please stop interrupting every scene with an infodump.

 As soon as th

-He explains how the magic works before even showing the magic!
+He writes like he talks.
+In his youtube videos he often gets sidetracked and caught up explaining the details of a certain aspect of the main topic, but his videos don't have a plot to worry about.He explains how the magic works before even showing the magic!
 Show me what it can do.
 Get me curious.
 Tease me.
 And only then tell me how it works.
 Or don't.
 I really don't need to know how something works if I know what it does.
 But please stop interrupting every scene with an infodump.

 As soon as things start to get interesting: infodump!
 Come on!
 There's so much promise here.
 It's a cool world, but let me discover it instead of have it forced on me like the main character of this book repeatedly forced himself on young girls.